/

 Why Your Marketing Content Needs Calls to Action

-While running a successful digital marketing campaign is often complex and challenging, the basic premise of how it all works is quite simple.
+While running a successful digital marketing campaign is often complex and challenging, its basic premise is quite simple.

 Businesses produce and publish useful and valuable content to their target audience, and in each piece of content, there is an inducement to take further action.
 That inducement is called a ‘call to action’ or CTA.